redstone-finance/redstone-docs/docs/architecture.md

 ### Context

 Transferring data to a blockchain requires packing an extra payload to a user’s transaction and processing the message on the blockchain.
 Said differently, the data that is put on the blockchain, such as a cryptocurrency’s price, is inserted into part of the data that makes up a user’s transaction.
 This is accomplishable because blockchains move from state-to-state and contain call data.
-RedStone is able insert its data into the call data of a user's transaction, thereby putting the data onto the blockchain.
+RedStone is able to insert its data into the call data of a user's transaction, thereby putting the data onto the blockchain.

 ### How Data is Encoded Before Being Put on the Blockchain